-- Be of a size to accommodate expected users, taking into consideration the characteristics of the site such as existing structures, natural features, the length of the street, and the number of housing units served by the street; - Minimize paved area; - Provide adequate area for safe vehicular movement; and - Provide adequate area for safe and convenient movement by bicyclists and pedestrians traveling on the street or traveling from the street to a pedestrian connection - 2) Standard.
-For public streets, the Office of Transportation has approved the configuration of elements within the turnaround right-of-way.
-For private streets, the Bureau of Development Services has approved the configuration of elements within the turnaround right-of-way.

-Common green approval criteria and standards, 33.654.120.D
+- Provide adequate area for safe vehicular movement; and - Provide adequate area for safe and convenient movement by bicyclists and pedestrians traveling on the street or traveling from the street to a pedestrian connection. - (2) Standard.
+For public streets, the Bureau of Transportation has approved the configuration of elements within the turnaround right-of-way.
+For private streets, the Bureau of Development Services has approved the configuration of elements within the turnaround right-of-way. - D. Common green approval criteria and standards.
+The purpose of the following standards is to allow streets designed to provide access for only pedestrians and bicycles to abutting properties.
+Common greens are also intended to serve as a common open space amenity for residents.
+The following approval criteria and standards apply to common greens: - 1.
+Right-of-way. - a.
+Approval criteria. - (1) The size of the common green right-of-way must be sufficient to accommodate expected users and uses.
+The size must take into consideration the characteristics of the site and vicinity, such as the pedestrian system, structures, natural features, and the community activities that may occur within the common green. - (2) Generally, common greens should be dead-end streets.

-1. Right-of-way

-a.
-Approval criteria

-- 1) The size of the common green of the right-of-way must be sufficient to accommodate expected users and uses.
-The size must take into consideration the characteristics of the site and vicinity, such as the pedestrian system, structures, natural features, and the community activities that may occur within the common green. - 2) Generally, common greens should be dead-end streets.
 However, common greens may be through streets if a public pedestrian connection is provided directly abutting the common green, or in close proximity.
 See Figure 654-1.
 Common greens may also have frontage on more than one intersecting street, if the green is located at the corner of the intersecting streets.
-See Figure 654-2. - 3) Where a common green abuts a public pedestrian connection, the green must include design features that distinguish the common green from the pedestrian connection, such as perimeter landscaping, low decorative fencing, or paving materials. - 4) Where a common green is a through street, the design of the green should encourage through pedestrian and bicycle traffic to use nearby public pedestrian connections, rather than the common green.

-b.
-Standards for configuration of elements within the right-of-way.
+See Figure 654-2. - (3) Where a common green abuts a public pedestrian connection, the green must include design features that distinguish the common green from the pedestrian connection, such as perimeter landscaping, low decorative fencing, or paving materials. - (4) Where a common green is a through street, the design of the green should encourage through pedestrian and bicycle traffic to use nearby public pedestrian connections, rather than the common green. - b.
+Standards for configuration of elements within the right-of-way. - (1) For common greens, the Bureau of Development Services has approved the configuration of elements within the street right-of-way. - (2) Turnarounds are not required for common greens. - (3) Common Greens must include at least 400 square feet of grassy area, play area, or dedicated gardening space, which must be at least 15 feet wide at its narrowest dimension.

-- 1) For common green, the Bureau of Development Services has approved the configuration of elements within the street right-of-way. - 2) Turnarounds are not required for common greens. - 3) Common Greens must include at least 400 square feet of grassy area, play area, or dedicated gardening space, which must be at least 15 feet wide at its narrowest dimension. - 2.
-Standards for land divisions with common greens.
-Land divisions that include a common green must meet the following standards: - a.
-The Fire Bureau has approved the land division for emergency access; and - b.
-Lots that have a front lot line on a common green must meet Section 33.266.110, Minimum Required Parking Spaces.
+2. Fire access for land divisions with common greens.
+For land divisions that include a common green, the Fire Bureau has approved the land division for emergency access.